capillariesio/capillaries/doc/qna.md

 4. Need a strategy to mitigate potential security threats introduced by py_calc.
 SELinux/AppArmor?

 5. Keep an eye on Azure/AWS/GCP progress with Cassandra-compatible databases (latency!) and RabbitMQ offerings.

-6. Something generic enough and useful at the same time to:
-    - build UI for operators who monitor Capillaries running user scripts
-    - allow integrated solutions to control Capillaries script execution

-7. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
+6. Select distinct field values from a table: it can be implemented easily using a set, but it will not scale and it will be limited by the size of the map.
 Alternatively, it can be implemented using Cassandra features, but it will require Capillaries to support tables without [rowid](glossary.md#rowid) (so the unique values are stored in a partitioning key field).